How to Troubleshoot Hayward Variable Speed Pumps

 When this happens, first check to see if the wiring diagram printed on the data plate label matches the terminal board connections.
 Also check for loose wiring connections, and tighten if necessary.
 You may need to install a noise filter to prevent further issues with equipment interference.

 PRO TIP: Having trouble with your pool pump or motor?
 Leslie's can help!
-Schedule an appointment with a certified Leslie's technician, or bring your pump to your nearest Leslie's location for troubleshooting and repair.
-Leslie's is an authorized warranty repair center for Hayward equipment, including variable speed pool pumps.
+Schedule an appointment with a certified Leslie's technician, or bring your motor to your nearest Leslie's location for troubleshooting and repair or replacement.

 Hayward EcoStar Pump Error Codes & Drive Error Messages